phastmike/rs8k_aprs/README.md

 It was done in 2007.

 ## Solution
-After an inital analisys it was verified that only 7 bits would change to synthesize two APRS frequencies, 144.8 and 144.85 MHz.
+After an inital analysis it was verified that only 7 bits would change to synthesize two APRS frequencies, 144.8 and 144.85 MHz.

  * `PORTB` is then used to supply the needed bits.
  * `PORTA` is used to monitor PTT and channel changes.